Siege of Safed (1266)

-The siege of Safed (13 June – 23 July 1266) was part of the campaign of the Mamlūk sultan Baybars I to reduce the Kingdom of Jerusalem.
+The siege of Safed (13 June – 23 July 1266) was part of the campaign of the Mamluk sultan Baybars I to reduce the Kingdom of Jerusalem.
 The castle of Safed belonged to the Knights Templar and put up strong resistance.
 Direct assault, mining and psychological warfare were all employed to force the garrison to surrender.
 It was ultimately tricked into surrendering through treachery and the Templars were massacred.
 Baybars repaired and garrisoned the castle.

 The main sources for the siege from the Muslim perspective are Ibn ʿAbd al-Ẓāhir's biography of Baybars, Badr al-Dīn al-ʿAynī's String of Pearls and to a lesser extent Ibn al-Furāt's History of Dynasties and Kingdoms.
 From the Christian perspective, there are the Gestes des Chiprois, Estoire d'Eracles, Annales de Terre Sainte and Maius chronicon Lemovicense.

 Preparations

 According to De constructione castri Saphet, an account of the construction of the castle of Safed probably written around 1260, the peacetime garrison was 1,700 men.
 This included 50 knights of the Templar Order, 30 brother sergeants and 50 turcopoles (native Syrians) with horses and arms, plus 300 crossbowmen, 820 workers and servants and 400 slaves.
 In wartime, this should have risen to 2,200.
 Crossbows, arrows, siege engines and other weapons were manufactured within the castle.

 The additional 500 troops prescribed for wartime in De constructione castri Saphet were probably hired mercenaries.
-The actual size of the garrison at the start of the siege in 1266 is unknown, but it was certainly larger than 1,700 expected in peacetime.
+The actual size of the garrison at the start of the siege in 1266 is unknown, but it was certainly larger than the 1,700 expected in peacetime.
 No Templar reinforcements are known to have come to the fortress prior to the siege, but there seems to have been a force of Knights Hospitaller present.
 The Franciscan vicar-general in the Holy Land, Fidentius of Padua, sent two of his friars to serve the garrison as chaplains.
 Writing around 1290, Fidentius recalled a garrison of 2,000 men at the start of the siege.

 As part of his strategy, Baybars launched several raids throughout Palestine to distract his opponents, confuse them about the main target of the campaign and prevent them from sending reinforcements to Safed.
 He personally harassed Acre and its vicinity for a week before going to Safed.
 His forces also raided Tripoli, where they capturing three forts; Tyre, where they took a substantial booty of camels, cattle, sheep and high-ranking prisoners; Sidon; and Montfort, before their full weight was brought against Safed.